tthorntone/AdNauseam-Wiki/Does-µBlock-block-ads-or-just-hide-them?.md

 - Generic cosmetic filters: injected after page's root DOM is loaded
     - These are cacheable
     - Since these cosmetic filters are applied after page load, DOM elements **may** be hidden after they are rendered
-    - Notice the emphasized "may": generally, you won't see this
+    - Notice the emphasized "may": generally, you won't see this: the slower the computer, the higher the likelihood
 - Cached generic cosmetic filters: injected before page's root DOM is loaded
     - No flickering